n-p-soft/bsdsum/README.md

         bsdsum -a sha256:2 data > data.dg

-  - check the digests stored in file 'data.dg':
+  - check the digests stored in the file 'data.dg':

         bsdsum -c data.dg

+  - check the digest for file 'my_file' from the list of digests 'data.dg':

+        bsdsum -C data.dg my_file

+  - check the MD5 digest (only) for file 'my_file' from the list of digests 'data.dg':

+        bsdsum -C data.dg -a md5 my_file

   - store the SHA3-256 digest, base64-encoded and the length of file 'data' into 'data.dg':